diogoos/fuzzywuzzy/README.md

 let dupRatio = TokenFunctions.tokenSortRatio("fuzzy was a bear", "fuzzy fuzzy was a bear") // returns 84 let setRatio = TokenFunctions.tokenSetRatio("fuzzy was a bear", "fuzzy fuzzy was a bear") // returns 100
 ```
+There are also partial equivalents for these functions, such as `partialTokenSortRatio` and `partialTokenSetRatio`

 ## License
 Fuzzywuzzy (Swift) can be copied and/or modified under the terms of GNU General Public License.